-The Nominating and Corporate Governance Committee is responsible for reviewing with the Board, on an annual basis, the appropriate characteristics, skills and criteria which includes, amongst numerous factors, inclusion and diversity with respect to race, ethnicity and gender, and other qualifications for new Board members as well as the composition of the Board as a whole and individual members.
+The Nominating and Corporate Governance Committee is responsible for reviewing with the Board, on an annual basis, the appropriate characteristics, skills and criteria which includes, amongst numerous factors, inclusion and diversity with respect to race, ethnicity and gender, and other qualifications for new Board members as well as the composition of the Board as a whole.
 In evaluating the suitability of individual candidates (both new candidates and current Board members), the Nominating and Corporate Governance Committee, in recommending candidates for election, and the Board, in approving (and, in the case of vacancies, appointing) such candidates, take into account many factors, including personal and professional integrity, ethics and values, experience in corporate management, general understanding of marketing, finance and other elements relevant to the success of a publicly-traded company in today's business environment, experience in the Company's industry and with relevant social policy concerns, experience as a board member of another publicly held company, academic expertise in an area of the Company’s operations, and practical and mature business judgment, including ability to make independent analytical inquiries,.][These changes are to conform to the language in the Nominating and Corporate Governance Committee Charter] The Board evaluates each individual in the context of the Board as a whole, with the objective of assembling a group that can best perpetuate the success of the business and represent shareholder interests through the exercise of sound judgment using its diversity of experience in these various areas.
 In determining whether to recommend a director for re-election, the Nominating and Corporate Governance Committee also considers the director’s past attendance at meetings and participation in and contributions to the activities of the Board.

 Selection of New Directors